-- Relevance: based on the call for proposals the objectives are clear, realistic and address relevant issues and target groups, including a wide range of key stakeholders at all levels (receiving a weighting of 30%); - Quality of the plan of actions (receiving a weighting of 10%);
+- Relevance: based on the call for proposals, the objectives are clear, realistic and address relevant issues and target groups, including a wide range of key stakeholders at all levels (receiving a weighting of 30%); - Quality of the plan of actions (receiving a weighting of 10%); - Methodology (receiving a weighting of 10%); - Project team (receiving a weighting of 10%); - Cost-Benefit Ratio (receiving a weighting of 10%); - Impact: The foreseeable effects of the project's activities on target groups and systems concerned are clearly defined and consistent with the objectives set; measures are planned to ensure that those effects can be achieved.
+The results of the activities are likely to be significant (receiving a weighting of 20 %); - Quality of the valorisation plan (dissemination and exploitation of results): The extent to which the planned dissemination and exploitation activities will ensure optimal use of the results beyond the participants in the proposal, during and beyond the lifetime of the project (receiving a weighting of 10%).

-- Methodology (receiving a weighting of 10%); - Project team (receiving a weighting of 10%); - Cost-Benefit Ratio (receiving a weighting of 10%); - Impact: The foreseeable effects of the project's activities on target groups and systems concerned are clearly defined and consistent with the objectives set; measures are planned to ensure that those effects can be achieved.
-The results of the activities are likely to be significant (20 %); - Quality of the Valorisation Plan (Dissemination and Exploitation of Results): The extent to which the planned dissemination and exploitation activities will ensure optimal use of the results beyond the participants in the proposal, during and beyond the lifetime of the project (receiving a weighting of 10%). - (b) Support for transnational co-operation in the development and implementation of transversal education and training policy issues linked to the priorities set out in Europe 2020 and ET 2020
+Lot $\, B$ - Support for transnational co-operation in the development and implementation of responses to education and training policy issues linked to the priorities set out in Europe 2020 and ET 2020